 You will coordinate vessel schedules and plan container positions within the container ship to maximize slot utilization and cost-effectiveness and minimize the vessel unloading time at the next port of discharge.

-• Assess suitability for loading or discharging of containerized cargo when the container vessel arrives at port
+You will be required to:• Assess suitability for loading or discharging of containerized cargo when the container vessel arrives at port

 • Allocate quay cranes work shifts to load or unload a vessel, given the ship’s import and export list